 The Top 5 Tokyo Night Clubs

-Club Camelot has seen an enormous growth in popularity in the past year.
-To celebrate, Camelot recently opened an entirely new floor effectively making it a 4 story nightclub.
+Club Camelot continues to be Shibuya’s most popular and foreign friendly nightclub.
+This night club recently opened an entirely new floor effectively making it a 4 story nightclub.
 Now there are two main floors, two lounge floors, five different bars and literally dozens of VIP seating options.

-This nightclub excels at providing several different kinds of parties every night of the week.
-It never feels too crowded, and the lines at the bar are always short.
+Club Camelot excels at providing several different kinds of parties every night of the week.
+It never feels too crowded, the staff are friendly and the lines at the bar are always short.
 We believe Camelot provides the most foreign-friendly nightclub in Shibuya especially on the B2 floor.

 Average Door Price: 3,500 Yen for Men, 1,500 Yen for Women